nguyenphuminh/rottenjs/DOCUMENTATION.md

 	obj.addClass('object');
 	obj.removeClass('hello');

+### Rotate object
+Rotate object can be easily done by:

+	obj.rotate(deg,{
+		loop:/*true or false*/,
+		delay:/*millisecond*/,
+		count:/*number*/,
+		end:/*true or false*/,
+	});

+The object will be rotated by 'deg' degree after 'delay'.
+It will rotate 'count' times.
+If 'loop' is set to false, then it will only rotate 'deg' one time only.
+If 'end' is set to false, then it will rotates endlessly.

 ### Using normal Javascript methods
 If you don't know, 'obj.el' is actually an object that targets to the previous object, so you can apply Javascript methods.